Experience the Magic of Satellite Theatre

 image shows man in a mask looking down at a woman who is looking back at him

-Andrew Lloyd Webber's Love Never Dies (Cert PG)
+Andrew Lloyd Webber's Love Never Dies (PG)

 The year is 1907.
 It is 10 years after his disappearance from the Paris Opera House and the Phantom has escaped to a new life in New York where he lives amongst the screaming joy rides and freak-shows of Coney Island.
 In this new electrically-charged world, he has finally found a place for his music to soar.
 All that is missing is his love - Christine Daaé.